 If you're still evaluating Intermapper, did you know you can try the full functionality of Intermapper Flows as part of your Intermapper trial?
 Try it free for 30 days >

-3. Before You Start: Questions to Consider
+3. Before You Start with NetFlow Monitoring: Questions to Consider

 Ask yourself these four questions to make your Intermapper Flows implementation as successful as possible: